anm237/samplecodes/README.md

 # Sonarqube Scanning
-This builder allows you to run static code analysis using Sonarqube on your code.
+This builder allows you to run static code analysis using Sonarqube on your code..

 ## Building this builder
 Run the command below to build this builder